MunGell/awesome-for-beginners/CONTRIBUTING.md

 _Please note that the list in this repository is intended for more substantial projects, and we kindly ask that small personal projects not be added in the hope of receiving contributions.
 Thank you for your understanding._

-## Intitial Checks
+## Initial Checks

 - **Search for Duplicates**: Check the current list and previous pull requests to avoid submitting duplicates.

 ## Repository Requirements

-- **Reasonably Developed**: The repository must be reasonably established, along with having with a clear goal or function.
-New repositories with few commits and little content will likely be rejected.
+- **Reasonably Developed**: The repository should be established and have a clear goal or function.
+Very new repositories with few commits and little content are likely to be rejected.
-- **Active Maintenance**: Ensure the contributed repository is actively maintained.
+- **Actively Maintained**: Ensure the repository is still active (recent commits, open issues, and ongoing updates).
-- **Appropriate Labels**: Issues with appropriate beginner-friend labels must exist.
-Confirm with the owner around a label's meaning if it's not obviously beginner-friendly (usually `good-first-issue` or `low-hanging-fruit`).
+- **Beginner-Friendly Labels Exist**: At least one open issue should use an appropriate beginner-friendly label.
+- **Clear Label Meaning**: If a label is not obviously beginner-friendly, include proof (such as label documentation, issue template notes, or maintainer confirmation).
+- **Appropriate Scope**: Avoid adding tiny personal repositories intended only for promotion.
+This list focuses on substantial projects with real contribution opportunities.
-- **Supportive Community**: The repository should have a supportive community.
+- **Supportive Community**: The project should show welcoming contributor behavior (review activity, contributor docs, or clear issue guidance).

 ## Making Changes and Opening a PR (Pull Request)